 The Experimental and Basic Sciences core of SERI comprises of all the research laboratory space and core equipment contained therein that facilitate and support the translational and basic ocular disease research within SERI.
 This platform provides the core facilities available for all SERI researchers engaged in wet or bench laboratory research.
-The Experimental and Basic Sciences Platform is further divided into four separate facilities.
+The Experimental and Basic Sciences Platform is further divided into three separate facilities.

 1. Experimental Microscopy, Molecular & Cell Biology